-Loveleaf was pretty much founded on the idea that everything tastes better (and is often better for you), when served in a bowl.
-And while breakfast salads are a thing (the Huevos Rancheros Salad from our 7-Day Salad Reset is proof), sometimes you want to start your day on the sweeter side.
-And for those days, we urge you to welcome these Chai Smoothie Bowls into your life.
+Loveleaf Co. was pretty much founded on the idea that everything tastes better (and is often better for you), when served in a bowl.
+And while breakfast salads are a thing, sometimes you want to start your day on the sweeter side.
+And for those days?
+These chai smoothie bowls.

 - 1 cup unsweetened non-dairy milk

 - 1 frozen banana

 - 2 tablespoons seed or nut butter (I used 88 Acres Vanilla Spice Sunflower Butter), see notes

 - 1/2 teaspoon pure vanilla extract

 - toppings of choixe like sliced banana, granola, seeds or nuts, and/or cinnamon, optional (we used this 88 Acres Chocolate & Sea Salt Seednola)